LGBT

 First Ukrainian gay literature

-It all started in the nineties in already independent Ukraine with the gay magazine “One of us.”
-It featured early storiess and poetry about gay people, some gay events’ announcements, news about daily life in the LGBTQ+ community, and for some time there was a special “Dating” column.
+It all started in the 1990s in independent Ukraine with the gay magazine “One of Us.”
+It featured early stories and poetry about gay people, gay events announcements, and news about daily life in the LGBTQ+ community.
+For some time, there was a special “Dating” column.
 Its publishers called it “a magazine of men’s aesthetics.”
 Now we can call this magazine the foundation of modern Ukrainian queer mass media.

 In 2006, the Kyiv book publishing house “Nora-Druk” released a translation of the novel “Lubiewo” (Lovetown) by Polish writer Michał Witkowski.
-“Lubiewo” is the name of a fictional town where “fairies” (gay men) gather on the nude beach to relax and get to know each other.
-The book was translated by Ukrainian writer Andriy Bondar.
-This is one of the first books in Ukrainian that describes the life of LGBTQ+ people.
+“Lubiewo” is the name of a fictional town where “fairies” (gay men) gather on a nude beach to relax and get to know each other.
+Translated by Ukrainian writer Andriy Bondar, it is one of the first books in Ukrainian to describe the life of LGBTQ+ people.

-There was a time when queer people’s issues were not really talked about in Ukrainian media.
-It was 10 years before the first huge Pride parades took place, where not only queer people gathered.
+There was a time when queer people’s issues were not discussed in Ukrainian media.
+It took many years before the first huge Pride parades took place, where not just queer people gathered.

 Step by step, the situation changed for the better.
-Ukrainian authors overcame fear of writing about queer characters.
-For example, in 2008 the publishing house “Fact” released the novel “Lilu After You” by Ukrainian writer Kateryna Babkina.
+Ukrainian authors overcame the fear of writing about queer characters.
+For example, in 2008, the publishing house “Fact” released the novel “Lilu After You” by Ukrainian writer Kateryna Babkina.
 In that novel, the author shows us a relationship between two girls.
-It is really hard to label, but the chemistry and tension between them are undeniable.
-In 2013 the publishing house “Folio” released the book “Sonya” by the same author, with gay minor characters.
+While difficult to label, the chemistry and tension between them is undeniable.
+In 2013, the publishing house “Folio” released the book “Sonya” by the same author, with minor gay characters.

 When we asked the author what made her put queer characters in her books, Babkina said: